Wax (American band)

 Wax was an American punk rock band from Los Angeles, California.
-Wax emerged during the pop punk resurgence of the early 1990s, and includes Joe Sib, Tom "Soda" Gardocki, Dave Georgeff, and Loomis Fall.
+Wax emerged during the pop punk resurgence of the early 1990s, and included Joe Sib, Tom "Soda" Gardocki, Dave Georgeff, and Loomis Fall.
 The band is best known for their MTV buzz clip video "California", directed by Spike Jonze.

 History

-Wax formed in 1991 in Los Angeles, California.
-They released their first album, What Else Can We Do, on Caroline Records in 1992, with a surf-inflected punk rock style, comparable to the Ramones and Pixies.
-According to the liner notes, "Hold On" was the first song that the band ever wrote together.
-The album was produced by Daniel Rey at Convent Studios.
-Wax began a lasting relationship with Spike Jonze, who directed the music video for "Hush", filmed in Chicago, Illinois, where the majority of the band members originated prior to forming.

-In 1995, the band issued its major label debut, 13 Unlucky Numbers, on Interscope/Atlantic, as well as a limited color vinyl version on the independent label Shattered Records, that also included a numbered gatefold sleeve and bonus track.
-Paul Q. Kolderie and Sean Slade acted as the production team for the sessions, recorded in the summer of 1993 at Fort Apache Studios.
-Spike Jonze was credited for the album's photography, and also directed two more music videos for the band.

 13 Unlucky Numbers included the single "California", whose music video was later called "infamous" by NME and has been included on Artforum's website.
 The video depicted a man on fire running in slow motion, and was quickly banned from daytime airplay on MTV.
 It was included on a retrospective DVD of the director, Spike Jonze, where a still from the video was also shown on the cover of the collection.
-The song was a moderate hit on American rock radio, reaching No. 28 on the Billboard Modern Rock charts in 1995.
-The album also included "Who Is Next", a song licensed to Nike for a commercial which featured Pete Sampras and Andre Agassi.
-The music video for the song featured Tim Armstrong and Lars Frederiksen of the band Rancid.
-On April 2, 1995, the band appeared on MTV's 120 Minutes to promote the release and perform live in the studio.
+The video was also included in an episode of MTV's Beavis and Butt-head.
+The song became a moderate hit on American rock radio, reaching No. 28 on the Billboard Modern Rock charts in 1995.